webcompere/spring-properties-cleaner/README.md

 - Eliminate duplicates
 - Apply `clustered` sort (optional, but useful)
+- Inline regular prefixes to properties to make a common file easier to build (optional)
 - Extract a common properties file using `full` mode to get properties that are duplicated the same everywhere
 - Extract common properties using `consistent` mode to bring in more properties - checking that you're happy to have all of these in the common properties file
 - Extract common properties using `multiple` to bring in any common properties that appear often, though not always - again checking the impact
 - Apply a `sorted` sort to put everything in lexical (with numeric awareness) order (optional)
+- Make whitespace changes if required

 The scanning tool cannot scan `.yml` files, so converting everything to new `.yml` files is a final option you might take using the CLI.
 If you wish to keep